-As you might already know, cataract mainly affects aging people, and there is no way you can prevent aging.
-Even so, there are some instances where you can change your lifestyle and also eat certain foods to ensure that you are not at significant risk of getting a cataract.
+As you might already know, cataract mainly affects aging people.
+That being said, people still want to know how to prevent cataracts and the good news is, there are actions you can take.
+There are some instances where you can change your lifestyle and also eat certain foods to ensure that you are not at significant risk of getting a cataract.
 Anyone of any age can get a cataract, and it is vital that you reduce the risk of developing a cataract so that you do not have to face the problem later on in life.

 Check Your Vices

 One of the main modifiable risk factors for developing cataracts is smoking.
 This is likely dependent upon how much and how long an individual smoked.
 The evidence is quite strong that smoking will accelerate cataract development.
 If there weren’t enough reasons to quit smoking, add another one to the list!

 Diabetes is another risk factor for early cataract development.
 In many patients, diet and exercise alone won’t be enough.
 However, to the extent that diet and exercise can be used to treat or prevent type 2 diabetes, this will help prevent accelerated cataract development.

 Poorly controlled diabetes will result in faster cataract development, so making sure that you are following your doctor’s recommendations and managing your diabetes will help prevent early cataract development.

 Keep your eyes shielded from the harmful rays of the sun using UVA/ UVB protection sunglasses when you are out in the sun.
 There is some controversy as to whether ultraviolet rays from the sun accelerate cataract growth.
 There is evidence that UVB rays cause lens opacities in animals.

 While the evidence is not conclusive, many doctors will err on the safe side and recommend that you wear eye protection when outside on a sunny day.
 There are other parts of the eye that will thank you even if cataracts aren’t a problem, as UV light can damage the retina and cause pterygium growth.